DiegoVictor/gorestaurant-web/README.md

 key|description|default
 ---|---|---
-REACT_APP_API_URL|Fake API's url|`http://localhost:3333`
+REACT_APP_API_URL|API's url|`http://localhost:3333`

 ### API
-This application make usage of a third party library to create a fake API, you can more information about it in [JSON Server](https://github.com/typicode/json-server) repository.
+This application make usage of a third party library to create a fake API, you can see more information about it in [JSON Server](https://github.com/typicode/json-server) repository.

 To start the API run:
 ```